 Some fruits and veggies keep best in the fridge.
 Some should never be put there!
-To help your produce last as long as possible, we made a list of which produce does best when chilled, as well as those that should be left on the counter.
+To help your produce last as long as possible, we made a list of where to store produce, including which do best when chilled, as well as those that should be left on the counter.

-There are a lot of different ideas out there about how you should store your produce—some of us keep our apples on the counter instead of the fridge, some refrigerate whole pineapple, and others are dead-set against storing their tomatoes anywhere but on the counter.
+There are a lot of different ideas out there about how you should store your produce.
+Some of us keep our apples on the counter instead of the fridge, some refrigerate whole pineapple, and others are dead-set against storing their tomatoes anywhere but on the counter.
 But in some cases, it’s not just a matter of personal preference, because your produce will last longer and taste better if it’s stored one way over another.
-To help settle the debate once and for all, we put together instructions for storing some of the most controversial pieces of produce and included helpful lists so you'll know where to store all your fresh produce.
+To help settle the debate once and for all (and help you reduce food waste), we put together instructions for storing some of the most controversial pieces of produce and included helpful lists so you'll know where to store all your fresh produce.

 Leave your lemons on the counter, and you’ll have to buy more sooner.
 Lemons, limes, and oranges all do best in the fridge because the cooler temperature prevents them from drying out.
 They'll keep for up to two weeks when chilled and about one week at room temperature.
 There’s no harm in storing them at room temperature though, so if you’re not a fan of cold fruit, you can leave them out on the counter, even if just for a few hours, before eating them.
 Additionally, you'll be able to squeeze out some extra juice if you take the chill off first.